 There’s nothing in the world like Baby’s smile, and once you’ve first caught a glimpse of it in the wild, there’s a good chance you’ll end up dedicated hours of your life to trying to hunt it down again.
-Between your dedication and the fact that Baby likes to be happy as much as you like to see her happy, you shouldn’t run into too much trouble getting some more glimpses of that gummy grin, but just for days when she’s in a stubborn mood, here are a few ideas to get you started.
+Between your dedication and the fact that Baby likes to be happy as much as you like to see them happy, you shouldn’t run into too much trouble getting some more glimpses of that gummy grin, but just for days when they're in a stubborn mood, here are a few ideas to get you started.

 - Lead by example

 Babies start to be able to mirror your expressions back to you just after they’re born, and by the time they’re 3 months old, they’re pretty competent little mimics when it comes to facial expression.
 So if Baby is looking a little pouty, the first question you’ve got to ask is whether they are dealing with a pouty you, and even if smiling at them doesn’t get their grin going right away, it’s a great place to start!